jpvasco/GME_Cpp/DOCUMENTATION.md

 **4. Fields**

 `flim.cfds`<br/>
-If 1 computes the fields, and the eigenvectors are also computed by the eigensolver.
+If 1, the fields are computed and the eigenvectors are also obtained by the eigensolver.

 `flim.stat_i` and `flim.stat_f`<br/>
 Initial and final state to compute the fields.
 Values start from zero.